 If you want to talk more about what God’s call is for you, contact one of the parish priests using the contact information on this page to set up a meeting.

-We also have a new program for young men and women starting at Saint Brendan the Navigator that meets on the first Thursdays of each month at 6:30 PM starting on September 1, 2022.
+We a have programs for young men (Melkizedek) and women (Avow) at Saint Brendan the Navigator that meets on the first Thursdays of each month at 6:30 PM starting on September 1, 2022.
 Both are designed for young men and women 16 through mid-twenties.
 The groups help them discern whether the Priesthood or Religious Life is something that God is calling them to.
 See detailed information on the programs below: